8.1. Concept of the Exam

 8.5.
 Evaluation of the Exam

-If the student is deemed to have again performed inadequately on the exam after taking it a second time, the chair of the examining committee will meet with the Department Chair as well as the Graduate Advisor to decide the student’s status in the program.
-Both the oral examination and the seminar record will be considered at this time.
-If both the Department Chair and Graduate Advisor concur with the examining committee’s evaluation, Graduate Division will be notified that the student’s record should be reviewed and considered for the purposes of requesting that the student leave the program, with or without an M.A.
+If a student is deemed to have performed inadequately on the exam after taking it for a second time, the chair of the examining committee will meet with the Department Chair and the DGS to decide the student’s status in the program.
+Both the oral examination and the student’s seminar record—as well as the student’s own account of their circumstances—will be considered at this time to determine whether the student should remain enrolled in the program or leave with or without an MA.